swarovskioptik/openapi-developer-example-app/README.md

 losing the connection to the Falke.
 A real world application is expected to provide a better user experience.

+For a good user experience some in-process animations are needed.
+For example when the app search for available Fakle devices in reach or when the device connects to a Falke device.
+Otherwise the user does not know that a operation is in progress.

 # How to build it